 Every generation of cellular technology, or G as each is known, has brought with it a new level of technical excitement and expectations.
 Fifth-generation (5G) wireless is no different, but it promises more than any of its older relatives in terms of speed and capacity.

-5G (2019–2020) will deliver unprecendented speeds of 1 Gbps to 10 Gbps (estimated) with a low end-to-end 10 ms latency.
-5G is all IP-based and will enable high system-spectral efficiency (transmission of large volumes of voice, data, and video).
-It will support massive amounts of devices and applications simultaneously, and it’s very green with a low power consumption.
-All of this means that 5G has an engine powerful enough to handle all types of applications including high-bandwidth video transmissions, conferencing, large web pages, and basically everything you can do on a high-speed wired network but couldn’t do on a wireless network.
-5G is is driving the fourth industrial revolution and will be a key enabler for the Internet of Things (IoT) by providing a platform to connect sensors, devices, and actuators at the edge from the factory floor, to smart cities, and beyond.
+5G (trials: 2018–2019, full deployments: 2020+) will deliver unprecedented speeds of 1 Gbps to 10 Gbps (estimated) with the potential for 10 ms end-to-end latency.
+5G brings a new spectrally efficient over-the-air protocol and new higher frequency spectrum bands (transmission of large volumes of voice, data, and video), as well as new core virtualized network functions, and new edge compute/storage capabilities.
+It will support massive quantities of devices and applications simultaneously.
+All of this means that 5G has an engine powerful enough to handle all types of applications including high-bandwidth video transmissions, conferencing, large web pages, and basically everything you can do on a high-speed wired network but previously couldn’t do on a wireless network.
+5G is driving the fourth industrial revolution and will be a key enabler for the Internet of Things (IoT) by providing a platform to connect sensors, devices, and actuators at the edge from the factory floor, to smart cities, and beyond.

 The Evolution of Cellular Technology